 This “no central point of failure” aspect is one of the primary reasons that blockchain technology was leveraged by our platform.
 It uses the Bitcoin blockchain as the decentralized immutable ledger to store and timestamp the fingerprints of the credentials upon their issuing.
 Since no one will be able to tamper with the fingerprints it is easy to take a fingerprint of the digital document in the future and compare it to the one stored in the blockchain.
 (The process is much more efficient than comparing a single credential at a time but that is beyond the scope of this article.)

 Nowadays, one of the questions we get a lot is why Bitcoin’s blockchain.
 We wanted to use the most robust and stable public blockchain.
-Back in 2014 there was no doubt whatsoever that Bitcoin was the one.
-Even now with a multitude of choices we would still choose Bitcoin.
+Back in 2014, there was no doubt whatsoever that Bitcoin was the one.
+Even now with a multitude of choices, we would still choose Bitcoin.
 To elaborate further we will use an example and discuss the tradeoffs.
 Ethereum is a popular choice for a lot of applications and we are asked about it the most, so we will use that.

 - Bitcoin’s scripting language is more restrictive and more difficult to work with.
 Ethereum provides a much more flexible language that makes it easy to create complex smart contracts.
 We have managed to create a protocol on top of Bitcoin that allows for all the functionality required while doing everything on-chain.
 We won’t really gain much by using smart contracts.
-More importantly this flexibility and power of the Ethereum platform comes at a cost; it is more complex which increases the potential attack vectors.
+More importantly, this flexibility and power of the Ethereum platform come at a cost; it is more complex which increases the potential attack vectors.

 - The security, hashrate-wise, of the Bitcoin blockchain is by far higher compared to Ethereum and for any blockchain for that matter.